Sarjeant Gallery

-The Sarjeant Gallery at Pukenamu, Queen's Park Whanganui is a regional art museum with a collection of international and New Zealand art.
+The Sarjeant Gallery, also known as Te Whare o Rehua Sarjeant Gallery, at Pukenamu, Queen's Park Whanganui is a regional art museum with a collection of international and New Zealand art.
 It was closed for 10 years for redevelopment and re-opened on Saturday 9 November 2024.
 In 2024 it was announced as a 2024 NatGeo Best of the World pick.

 Founding and building

-The Sarjeant was built as the result of a bequest to the city by Henry Sarjeant in 1912.
+The Sarjeant Gallery was built as the result of a bequest to the city by Henry Sarjeant in 1912.
 Sarjeant bequeathed the money "for the inspiration of ourselves and those who come after us."
 A competition was held to select an architect for the project; the winner was Dunedin architect Edmund Anscombe, but it is likely the actual design was completed by a young student in his offices named Donald Hosie.
-The cruciform, neo-classical style gallery was opened in 1919.
+The original cruciform, neo-classical style gallery was opened in 1919.
 Four galleries branch off a central space capped with an oculus in a hemispherical dome.

 Sarjeant's wife Ellen Sarjeant (nee Stewart, later Neame) was instrumental in the formation of the early collection and establishing the administrative systems to support the operations in the early days of the gallery.

 The building is registered with the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category I Historic Place with registration number 167, and has the highest possible listing under the New Zealand Historic Places Trust Act.

 The Māori name Te Whare o Rehua, gifted by local iwi in 1995, means House of Inspiration.

 Redevelopment Project

 In 1999 the Christchurch-based architecture firm Warren and Mahoney won a competition for the redevelopment of the Sarjeant Gallery.
 This redevelopment included seismic strengthening, restoration and the addition of a north-facing extension which would not be visible from the iconic south-facing facade.

 New wing: Te Pātaka o Tā Te Atawhai Archie John Taiaroa, Sarjeant Gallery, Whanganui, New Zealand.
 Opened in 2024.

 In 2014 the entire Sarjeant collection and gallery shifted to new, temporary premises on Taupo Quay, in central Whanganui while the redevelopment took place.
-Funds for the redevelopment came from central government, the gallery trust, private and public trusts, corporate sponsorship and the Whanganui Regional Council.
+Funds for the redevelopment came from central government, the gallery trust, private and public trusts, corporate sponsorship and the Whanganui District Council.
 Warren and Mahoney co-designed the redevelopment with local iwi artist group Te Kāhui Toi o Tūpoho which consisted of expanding the existing gallery, building a new storage facility and a new wing.
 The new wing was dedicated to local Māori leader Archie Taiaroa and named Te Pātaka o Tā Te Atawhai Archie John Taiaroa.
 The re-opening took place on 9 November 2024.
 Writer Martin Edmond was commissioned to write a history of the gallery Te Whare o Rehua Sarjeant Gallery: A Whanganui biography.